Animals (2019 film): Reception

-The film has an 87% "Fresh" rating on Rotten Tomatoes, based on 63 reviews, as of January 2022.
+On the review aggregator website Rotten Tomatoes, 88% of 65 critics' reviews are positive.
+The website's consensus reads: "Elevated by the chemistry and bold performances of its leads, Animals takes a refreshingly frank and impressively ambitious look at female relationships."
+On Metacritic, the film has a weighted average score of 65 out of 100 based on 7 critics, which the site labels as "generally favorable" reviews.

 Sundance said "Shawkat’s live-wire performance gives Tyler an anarchic comic edge that perfectly complements Grainger’s soulful turn as the conflicted and creatively blocked Laura".

 The Adelaide Review called it "a visually stunning and often surprising film".

 IndieWire’s Kate Erbland said that Grainger and Shawkat are wonderful together, and that the film "revels in the messiness of life, and the many love stories it can contain”.
 Varietys Guy Lodge hailed the comedy as a commercial leap forward and wrote of its "ideally matched stars" and said that it compared favourably with the "more superficially subversive female leads of comedies like Trainwreck".
 The Hollywood Reporter’s Leslie Felperin found Unsworth’s script "insightful in its treatment of the complexity of female friendships".

 C.J.
 Johnson, of the Film Critics Circle of Australia, called the film "Significantly hipper, more thoughtful and more nuanced than your typical RomCom, while being significantly tamer, more formulaic and more commercially-minded than her previous film 52 Tuesdays".

 In the UK, The Guardians Benjamin Lee called the film "one that attendees should be breathlessly, excitedly discussing around town, urging everyone else to see immediately", and Time Out said it "should delight anyone who watches it".